noddde

 Using testDomain for zero-boilerplate slice and integration tests with built-in spies.

 The testDomain harness from @noddde/testing creates a fully wired domain with in-memory implementations and spy instrumentation.
-It eliminates the 15-20 lines of configureDomain boilerplate that every integration test otherwise requires.
+It eliminates the boilerplate of defineDomain + wireDomain that every integration test otherwise requires.

 testDomain